-The OLLI Spotlight is an online newsletter issued bi-weekly to members via email, provided by the Communications committee and published biweekly on Sundays (less often during holiday breaks and in the summer).
-If you are an OLLI member and currently do not receive the Spotlight, please contact Garry Crites at firstname.lastname@example.org.
-Please email email@example.com to suggest an item for inclusion.
+The Spotlight is an online newsletter issued bi-weekly on Sundays (less often during holiday breaks and in the summer) to members via email.
+If you are an OLLI member and currently do not recieve the Spotlight, please click here to sign up. (http://www.olliatduke.org/extension-to-home.html#signupspotlight)

 OLLI at Duke maintains a members-only website (olliatduke.org) designed to keep members up to date on available courses, scheduled events, activities, and items of interest.
 Contact Kathy Parrish (919-681-3476) for the password.

 See the Directions section below for sites where we hold most OLLI classes.

 Most classes are held at The Bishop’s House on the Duke East Campus or at the Education Building at the Judea Reform Congregation on Cornwallis Road.
 Our computer classes are held at the Smith Warehouse, Bay 6.
 Directions for classes held at other sites in the community are for the most part listed as part of the course description.

 Where do I park for my OLLI classes?

 All OLLI at Duke members are eligible to receive a parking pass that will permit them to park at the Bishop’s House, at Judea Reform Congregation (JRC), and certain other locations.
 You may pick a pass up at either facility.